Home » How To » How to Install tar in CentOS, RHEL or Fedora

 In the above command, the tar flags used are -c which creates a new .tar archive file, -v enables verbose mode to show the .tar file creation progress, and -f which specifies the file name type of the archive file (test_app.tar in this case).

-Related: Unix / Linux - Special Variables
+Related: Unix / Linux - File System Basics

 To compress the resulting archive file using gzip or bzip2, supply the -z or -j flag as follows.
 Note that a compressed tarball can also end with the .tgz extension.